 - Letter of Recommendation from a music teacher or mentor (confidential, mailed directly to Stanford Department of Music).

-Musical résumé and confidential letter of recommendation are to be compiled and mailed to the Department of Music.
-Label both documents clearly with applicant's full name and Common Application ID number.
+A confidential letter of recommendation should mailed by the recommender to the Department of Music.
+The letter should contain the applicant’s full name and Common Application ID number somewhere near the top of the letter.
 No incomplete submissions will be reviewed.
-The musical résumé and letter of recommendation for live auditions can be mailed to:
+The letter of recommendation for live auditions can be mailed to:

 Stanford University – Live Auditions